A poem can express innermost emotions after the loss of a loved one or friend.

 If this poem is read at a funeral service, please credit Poppyland Poet in the Order of Service.

 Click the PayPal button to make a secure payment via card or your PayPal account.
 The Website is SSL protected to protect your transaction.
 To use Paypal you do not need to have a Paypal account and you can pay safely with all major credit and debit cards.

 Please select the form of poem you would like.
 Your purchase will be then be displayed below.
-After paying, please wait for the personalisation contact form (about 10 seconds) so you can advise me if you would like the poem personalised or unpersonalised.
-Once I receive the form, I will be able to despatch the order.
+AFTER PAYING, PLEASE WAIT for the personalisation contact form (about 10 seconds).
+I post all poems 24 hours after ordering to ensure prompt delivery.